Biography and autobiography: How to write a bestseller

 Biography and autobiography are two popular narrative forms of non-fiction literature that recount the life of an individual.
 While both genres explore the human experience and provide insights into the historical context of an individual’s life, the two have significant differences.
 A biography is a written account of a person’s life, typically written by someone else.
 At the same time, an autobiography is a self-written account of one’s life narrated by the person who experienced it.

-This article delves deeper into the similarities and differences between biography and autobiography and provides tips on how to write and publish a successful autobiography or biography.
+This article explains the similarities and differences between biography and autobiography and provides tips on how to write and publish a successful autobiography or biography.

 Biography and autobiography: Similarities